hackalog/hackalog.github.io/_posts/2020-02-20-reproducibility.md

 process in the first place.
 We had lost the information about the preparation of the data, and hence, we'd lost the ability to generate a consistent set of analyses across all of our data.
-Our workshop results weren't reproducible, and we were goig to have to do a bunch of work over from scratch if we wanted to publish anything.
+Our workshop results weren't reproducible, and we were going to have to do a bunch of work over from scratch if we wanted to publish anything.

 If you were to survey you average data scientist on how much time they